History of Linux: The creation of Linux

 According to Torvalds, Linux began to gain importance in 1992 after the X Window System was ported to Linux by Orest Zborowski, which allowed Linux to support a GUI for the first time.

 Naming

 Linus Torvalds had wanted to call his invention Freax, a portmanteau of "free", "freak", and "x" (as an allusion to Unix).
 During the start of his work on the system, he stored the files under the name "Freax" for about half of a year.
 Torvalds had already considered the name "Linux", but initially dismissed it as too egotistical.

 In order to facilitate development, the files were uploaded to the FTP server (ftp.funet.fi) of FUNET in September 1991.
 Ari Lemmke at Helsinki University of Technology (HUT), who was one of the volunteer administrators for the FTP server at the time, did not think that "Freax" was a good name.
-So, he named the project "Linux" on the server without consulting Torvalds.
+Therefore, he named the project "Linux" on the server without consulting Torvalds.
 Later, however, Torvalds consented to "Linux".